When Poisonous Spiders Bite

 below can be more severe in children

-If you are bitten by either a black widow or brown recluse, see your healthcare provider
+If you are bitten by either a black widow or brown recluse:

-severe cases.
-Other treatment is mostly to ease symptoms.
-The site of the bite should
+treatment is mostly to ease symptoms.
+The site of the bite should be cleansed and

-Both the black widow and brown recluse spiders are shy and avoid areas of a home with
+Both the black widow and brown recluse spiders are shy and stay away from areas of

-lots of activity or open spaces.
-They prefer quiet corners of a home, dark areas under
+a home with lots of activity or open spaces.
+They prefer quiet corners of a home,

-seldom-moved furniture, garages, sheds, and wood piles.
-Neither spider is overly aggressive.
+dark areas under seldom-moved furniture, garages, sheds, and wood piles.
+Neither spider

-They usually bite only when provoked or trapped against the skin.
+is overly aggressive.
+They usually bite only when provoked or trapped against the

 Teach your children to not reach into areas where spiders may live without first checking

 to make sure no spiders are there.
-Webs and dead insects in an area usually show that
+Webs and dead insects in an area are usually a

-spiders are active there.
-Children also should not play around rock piles and woodpiles.
+sign that spiders are active there.
+Children also shouldn't play around rock piles

 If you do yard work that includes handling logs or leaves, wear gloves.
 Shake out